RJ/bevygap/book/src/installation/nats.md

   bevygap
 ```

-Now you can use the `nats` command to examine the NATS bus and key-values.
+Now you can use the `nats` command to access the server:

 ```bash
 $ nats server check connection